goggin13/wrestling-stats/README.md

 #### ToDo
 ---- Must do ----
-Work on tiebreaking and displaying
+Work on tiebreaking logic and displaying it is a fucking mess
 - tiebreaker algo
   - is there one team that is better than the rest?
       - pull them out and put them at the top
+      - repeat
+  - is there one team that is worse than the rest?
+      - pull them out and put them at the bottom
       - repeat

 Advance teams by event until last game in event is played Make it pretty (dark background)